MichaelMKKelly/ESPHome-Config-for-localbytes-plug-pm/README.md

 In this repo is an alternative to the [Official Localbytes Config](https://github.com/LocalBytes/esphome-localbytes-plug) for the [LocalBytes Power Monitoring Smart Plug](https://www.mylocalbytes.com/products/smart-plug-pm).

 ## Disclaimer
-I am not affiliated with LocalBytes in any way.
+I am not an employee of LocalBytes.

-You are flashing a firmware onto your device which is not from the manufacturer.
+By using this you are flashing a firmware onto your device which is not from the manufacturer.
 You should be careful when doing things like this and check where the firmware comes from and what it does.

 ## Why do this?
 The official firmware has a specific feature set and has not seen much in the way of changes over time as ESPHome has itself become more featureful and optimised.